Examples of Ledger Account

 - Fixed Assets

 In order to better understand the working of ledger accounts, let’s discuss some ledger accounts examples:-

-Mr. Wick decided to start with men’s clothing and purchased a complete range of men clothes from the wholesale market which costs him around $75,000.
-The initial purchase got sold in a period of not more than 1 month for a total of $95000.
+Mr. Wick decided to start with men’s clothing and purchased a complete range of men clothes from the wholesale market, which costs him around $75,000.
+The initial purchase got sold in a period of not more than one month for a total of $95000.